-My name is Janel, but my friends and colleagues know me as "J." I am an Assistant Professor of Communication Studies at Piedmont Virginia Community College.
+My name is Janel, but my friends and colleagues know me as "J." I am an Assistant Professor of Communication Studies and the Service-Learning Coordinator at Piedmont Virginia Community College.

 I currently live in Charlottesville, VA and I am an avid homebrewer, gardener, art-maker, music-lover and sports fan.

-I am scholar, college instructor, and communications professional.
+I am scholar, college professor, and communications professional.
 I pride myself on producing work that integrates these three skill sets, maximizing results for my students and clients.

 Over the past 8 years, I’ve taught undergraduate courses as a graduate student, Lecturer, and full-time Assitant Professor in two large state universities, three community colleges, and a small private fine arts college.
 Each day I have the opportunity to interact with students, whether in the classroom, in our shared community, or electronically, I work to accomplish three goals—to emphasize the importance of learning, to concretize the connections between academic knowledge and students’ lived experiences, and to foster critical awareness of social injustice.